-- optional: 1 tsp taco seasoning or ¼ tsp each cumin, chili powder, smoked paprika, and chipotle chili powder
+- optional: 1 tsp taco seasoning or 1/4 tsp each cumin, chili powder, smoked paprika, and chipotle chili powder

 - Continue to simmer 10-15 minutes, or until greens are wilted and soup is cooked through.
-Add cilantro just before serving.
+Add cilantro and rice just before serving.

 - Preheat oven to 375 degrees.
 Brush one side of the tortillas with olive oil.
 Sprinkle with salt and taco seasoning/spices (if using).
 Slice into thin strips and place on a baking sheet.